weirichd/comp_374/README.md

 [But what is a neural network?](https://youtu.be/aircAruvnKk?si=6PUfl3KnBts4Pg5Z)

-## Weeks 3 & 4: Training Neural Networks
+## Week 3: Introduction to Training Neural Networks

 ### Topic Description
-This module teaches the process of training neural networks, focusing on the key techniques and concepts required to optimize their performance.
-Students will explore gradient descent, stochastic gradient descent, and other essential training methods, as well as techniques for evaluating and improving model performance.
-The session concludes with hands-on practice training a neural network using Keras.
+This week introduces the process of training neural networks, focusing on foundational optimization techniques such as gradient descent and stochastic gradient descent.
+Students will also learn about train/test splits and learning curves to evaluate model performance.
+Hands-on practice with training basic neural networks in Keras will reinforce these concepts.

 ### Relevance and Applications
 Training is a critical step in the development of neural networks:
-- Optimization techniques like gradient descent enable neural networks to learn from data by minimizing error.
+- **Optimization techniques** like gradient descent are essential for enabling neural networks to learn from data.
-- Evaluation strategies such as the train/test split and learning curves are essential for understanding model performance and avoiding overfitting.
+- **Evaluation strategies** such as train/test splits and learning curves help understand model performance and ensure reliable predictions.
-- Hyperparameter tuning and regularization methods like dropout and L1/L2 regularization ensure that networks generalize well to new data.

-Mastering these concepts is foundational for building effective machine learning models in any application.
+Mastering these foundational concepts prepares students to fine-tune and improve models effectively.

 ### Module Outcomes
 By the end of this week, students should be able to:
 1. Explain the concept of training in the context of neural networks.
 2. Understand and apply gradient descent and stochastic gradient descent to optimize neural networks.
 3. Use train/test splits and interpret learning curves to evaluate model performance.
-4. Identify and adjust key hyperparameters, including the number of layers, size of layers, and learning rate.
-5. Understand and apply regularization techniques like dropout and L1/L2 regularization to prevent overfitting.
-6. Train a basic neural network using Keras and evaluate its performance.

 ### Key Vocabulary
 - **Gradient Descent**: An optimization algorithm that iteratively adjusts model parameters to minimize the loss function.
 - **Stochastic Gradient Descent (SGD)**: A variation of gradient descent that updates parameters using a single or small batch of data points.
-- **Learning Rate**: A hyperparameter that controls the size of steps taken during gradient descent.
 - **Train/Test Split**: A method of dividing data into separate training and testing sets to evaluate model performance.
-- **Loss Function**: A function with the property that the smaller its output, the the better performing the model is.
 - **Learning Curve**: A graph showing the change in a model's performance metric over time during training.
-- **Hyperparameter**: Configurable parameters that are set before training begins, such as the number of layers or the learning rate.
-- **Dropout**: A regularization technique that randomly ignores a subset of neurons during training to prevent overfitting.
-- **L1/L2 Regularization**: Techniques that penalize large weights in the model to promote simpler and more generalizable models.
+- **Loss Function**: A function with the property that the smaller its output, the better performing the model is.

 ### Indicators of Mastery
 - Describe the training process for neural networks and its importance.
 - Implement gradient descent and stochastic gradient descent for optimization.
 - Evaluate model performance using train/test splits and learning curves.

+### Supplemental Material

+[Gradient descent, how neural networks learn](https://youtu.be/IHZwWFHWa-w?si=wLhXyjxnJxcic3Ao)

+## Week 4: Advanced Techniques for Training Neural Networks

+### Topic Description
+Building on the basics of training, this week introduces advanced techniques to optimize neural network performance.
+Topics include hyperparameter tuning, dropout, and L1/L2 regularization to prevent overfitting.
+Students will also learn how to configure and fine-tune neural networks using Keras.

+### Relevance and Applications
+Advanced training techniques ensure neural networks generalize well to new data:
+- **Hyperparameter tuning** improves model performance and efficiency.
+- **Regularization techniques** like dropout and L1/L2 help mitigate overfitting, ensuring models perform well on unseen data.

+These advanced methods are vital for creating robust and reliable machine learning models.

+### Module Outcomes
+By the end of this week, students should be able to:
+1. Identify and adjust key hyperparameters, including the number of layers, size of layers, and learning rate.
+2. Understand and apply regularization techniques like dropout and L1/L2 regularization to prevent overfitting.
+3. Train and evaluate advanced neural networks using Keras.

+### Key Vocabulary
+- **Hyperparameter**: Configurable parameters that are set before training begins, such as the number of layers or the learning rate.
+- **Learning Rate**: A hyperparameter that controls the size of steps taken during gradient descent.
+- **Dropout**: A regularization technique that randomly ignores a subset of neurons during training to prevent overfitting.
+- **L1 Regularization**: A technique that adds a penalty proportional to the absolute value of the weights to the loss function, encouraging sparsity.
+- **L2 Regularization**: A technique that adds a penalty proportional to the square of the weights to the loss function, encouraging smaller weights.

+### Indicators of Mastery
 - Adjust hyperparameters, such as the number and size of layers, to improve model performance.
 - Apply dropout and L1/L2 regularization to reduce overfitting.
-- Train and evaluate a neural network using Keras.
+- Train and evaluate advanced neural networks using Keras.

-### Supplemental Material

-[Gradient descent, how neural networks learn](https://youtu.be/IHZwWFHWa-w?si=wLhXyjxnJxcic3Ao)

 ## Weeks 5 & 6: Convolutional Neural Networks (CNNs)